manubot/rootstock/README.md

 <!-- usage note: edit this section. -->

-This repository is the CNApy users guide with manubot.
+This repository contains the CNApy Users Guide with Manubot.
-See [`SETUP.md`](SETUP.md) and replace this paragraph with a description of their manuscript.
-See [`USAGE.md`](USAGE.md) for documentation how to write a manuscript.

 ## Manubot